repository-preservation/lcmap-spark/README.md

 * mesos.key
 * trustedroot.crt

-The files should be mounted as a volume at runtime since including them into a published image would constitute a security violation.
+Mount a volume at runtime as including them in a published image constitutes a security violation.

 Example:
 Assume the files are present in ```/home/user/certs``` on the host machine.